Skip to main content

 2015 – 2023

-NORC at the University of Chicago is providing technical and analytical support to the Centers for Medicare & Medicaid Services (CMS) for evaluation and monitoring of Medicaid Section 1115 demonstrations.
+NORC at the University of Chicago provided technical and analytical support to the Centers for Medicare & Medicaid Services (CMS) for evaluation and monitoring of Medicaid Section 1115 demonstrations.
 Section 1115 of the Social Security Act gives the Secretary of Health and Human Services authority to approve experimental, pilot, or demonstration projects that promote the objectives of the Medicaid program.
 The demonstrations give states additional flexibility to design and improve their programs while evaluating the impact of these demonstrations on serving Medicaid populations.
-NORC reviews state demonstration reports, evaluation designs, evaluation reports, and other reports to assess comprehensiveness and adherence to CMS requirements.
+NORC reviewed state demonstration reports, evaluation designs, evaluation reports, and other reports to assess comprehensiveness and adherence to CMS requirements.

 Project Lead